KING’S LYNN TO DEREHAM RAILWAY

 1943

-New sidings at Dereham were made for the air ministry.
+New sidings at Dereham were made for the Air Ministry.

 1948

-British Railways nationalised.
+British Railways were nationalised.

 1st January